 How flexible is the program with electives?

 Our program is very flexible in adapting the residency experience to accommodate the resident's interests and goals.
 Elective rotations are available off-site if the desired experience is not available at Houston Methodist Hospital.
-Residents in the past have successfully completed rotations at Memorial Hermann Hospital, Ben Taub General Hospital, the University of Texas M.D.
-Anderson Cancer Center, St. Luke's Episcopal Hospital, the Michael DeBakey Veterans Affairs Medical Center, and the Harris County Psychiatric Center.
+Residents in the past have successfully completed rotations at Memorial Hermann Hospital, Ben Taub General Hospital, the University of Texas MD Anderson Cancer Center, CHI St. Luke's Health -Baylor St. Luke's Medical Center, Michael DeBakey Veterans Affairs Medical Center, and the Harris County Psychiatric Center.
 The resident can take a maximum of two rotations off-site during the two year program.